|November 5, 2018||

-Month #7 Standings: After four rounds of the LINKS Global SCM Competition, the leading firms in each of the competition industries are as follows (listed in numerical firm-number order, not ranking order ... these firms should be viewed as equal and unranked 'co-leaders' in their respective LINKS Global SCM Competition industries):
+Month #7 Standings: After four rounds of the LINKS Global SCM Competition, the two leading firms in each of the competition industries are as follows (listed in numerical firm-number order, not ranking order ... these firms should be viewed as equal and unranked 'co-leaders' in their respective LINKS Global SCM Competition industries):

 This will be the only public results reporting until the end of the LINKS Global Supply Chain Management Competition.
 But, of course, LINKS firms have access to their competitive standing in their LINKS industry within the LINKS reports provided after each game run.

 'Leadership' and 'winning' are based on the performance evaluation system described in the LINKS participant's manual.
 Also, please reference the LINKS Global Competition FAQs for more details about 'co-winners' in LINKS Global Competitions.